ArizaWilmerUTAS/Path-Following/README.md

 There is two seption of this implementation:

-A) A simulink file that contains a REMUS 100 model, LOS law implementation and robust PID controller\n
+A) A simulink file that contains a REMUS 100 model, LOS law implementation and robust PID controller

 B) A Matlab script that implements in script version of the simulink file.

 This code is based in the work of [Fossen and Breivik](http://www.fossen.biz/home/papers/FossenBreivikSkjetneMCMC03.pdf)